First Battle of Panipat: Background

 The battle of Panipat between the armies of Babur and Ibrahim Lodi (1526).
 Babur was invited by Daulat Khan Lodi to enter India and defeat Ibrahim Lodi.
 An illustration to the Vaqi 'at-i Baburi, by Deo Gujarati, c.
 1590.

 In 1504, Babur succeeded his late uncle Ulugh Beg II by force of arms, taking control of the latter's kingdom based around Kabul and Ghazni.
 Opposed by Muhammad Shaybani to the northwest, Babur sought to expand his kingdom to the southeast, into Punjab, the land of the five rivers.
-By 1519, he had reach the Chenab River.
+By 1519, he had reached the Chenab River.

-At that time, most of North India was part of the Delhi Sultanate, under rule of Ibrahim Lodi of the Lodi dynasty.
+At that time, most of North India was part of the Delhi Sultanate, under the rule of Ibrahim Lodi of the Lodi dynasty.
 However, Ibrahim was locked in a power struggle with his relatives and ministers.
 Daulat Khan Lodi, Governor of Punjab, offered to defect to Babur.
 Babur started for Lahore, in 1524 but found that Daulat had been driven out by forces sent by Ibrahim.
 The Lodi army marched out to engage Babur and was routed.
 Babur also took control of Jhelum, Sialkot, Kalanaur and Dipalpur before returning to Kabul.
 He placed Dipalpur under control of Alam Khan, a rebel uncle of Ibrahim.

 At the end of 1525, Babur was to return to northern India, crossing the Indus in December.
 After securing his conquest of Punjab, Babur advanced towards Delhi.
 It was at Panipat he was to meet and engage a much larger army assembled by Ibrahim.

 Battle

 Ibrahim's army is reported to have had an effective strength of between 50,000 and 70,000 with 1,000 war elephants but lacked gunpowder arms.
 (Note: The army has been reported to have consisted of 30,000 infantry and 40,000 cavalry, of which half the cavalry were irregular troops.)
 Babur's army was 12,000 strong.
 At least part of the force were equipped with matchlock muskets.
 His cavalry fought as horse archers.
-He also had between 15 and 20 cannon.
+He also had between 15 and 20 cannons.

 Babur defended his position with 700 wagons tied together in a line.
 Between every second wagon was a breastwork for his musketeers to fire from.
 At several places in the line, he left sally points 150 riders wide for his cavalry to advance through.
 Babur secured his right flank against the city of Panipat.
 On the left, he dug a trench filled with branches as an obstacle against cavalry.

 When Ibrahim attacked, the frontage presented by Babur was too narrow for him to effectively employ his force.
 Musket and cannon pinned Ibrahim's centre while horse archers harried the flanks and rear.
 The noise of cannon panicked the elephants, adding to the casualties.
 Ibrahim and 20,000 of his men were killed in the battle.
 Thousands more died as the army retreated.